rust-lang/rust/src/doc/rustc-dev-guide/src/backend/codegen.md

 executable is produced.

-It is not necessarily the codegen phase described above that runs the optimisations.
-With certain kinds of LTO, the optimisation might happen at the linking time instead.
-It is also possible for some optimisations to happen before objects are passed on to the linker and some to happen during the linking.
+It is not necessarily the codegen phase described above that runs the optimizations.
+With certain kinds of LTO, the optimization might happen at the linking time instead.
+It is also possible for some optimizations to happen before objects are passed on to the linker and some to happen during the linking.